julien-arino/petit-cours-epidemio-mathematique/SLIDES_MD/cours_03_SLIRS.md

 > average number of new cases generated when an infectious individual is introduced in a completely susceptible population

-- If $\mathcal{R}_0<1$, then each infectious individual infects on average less than 1 person and the epidemic is quite likely to go extinct
-- If $\mathcal{R}_0>1$, then each infectious individual infects on average more than 1 person and an epidemic is quite likely to occur
+$- If $\mathcal{R}_0>1$, then each infectious individual infects on average more than 1 person and an epidemic is quite likely to occur

 ---